maflcko/b-c-gui-translations-review/reviews/ca.md

         <translation>&amp;Carrega el PSBT des del fitxer ...</translation>

 ERR
-There is an unnecessary space before the ellipsis and an incorrect ellipsis character (three periods instead of a single Unicode ellipsis).
-Also, "des del fitxer" is acceptable, but a more standard translation would omit "el" before "PSBT".
-The ampersand is used correctly.
+Issues:
+- Ellipsis should use the single character (…) as in the source, without a preceding space.
+- Using "des d'un fitxer" better matches the indefinite "from file" in the source.
+- Remove the extra space before the ellipsis.

 Correct translation:
-&Carrega PSBT des del fitxer…
+&Carrega el PSBT des d'un fitxer…
 ```

 <!-- cache_translation_check_ca_b5f01fb3ee4b74c0a6d055c16cb33faea84eaa6b7dd22462459893965fc962fc -->